fpalonso/direct-call-widget/README.md

+> [!IMPORTANT]
+> This is a very legacy project from 2014 and is currently undergoing a major refactor.
+If you are a contributor, please wait for the next version (probably 2.0) before pushing any PR.

 # Direct Call Widget
 An Android widget that makes it easier for people with vision problems to call their contacts.